Liouville Conformal Field Theory on even-dimensional spheres: Perspectives

 \subsection{The unit volume quantum sphere}

-In the previous proposition, we have introduced a fundamental probabilistic object which corresponds to the higher-dimensional analogue of the so-called \textit{Unit Area Quantum Sphere}, which can be defined through two distinct approaches : \begin{itemize} \item In his fundamental work \cite{S16}, Sheffield defined according to a limiting procedure what he called the \textit{unit area quantum sphere} and conjectured that this object should be somehow related to the limit of uniform quadrangulations.
-Later on, Duplantier, Miller and Sheffield in \cite{DMS14} provide a more explicit construction of these objects in terms of Bessel processes, and study their relationship with three key objects in the theory of random geometry: the Gaussian Free Field, the \textit{Schramm-Loewner Evolutions} and \textit{Continuum Random Trees}. \item A second approach is to consider the Liouville measures $V^{1}$ defined above by considering $Z$ conditioned on the total mass being equal to $1$.
-This is the approach we will develop here. \end{itemize} \begin{rmk} Another approach (developed for instance by Le Gall \cite{LeG13} and Miermont \cite{Mie13}) could be to view this object as the scaling limit of natural discrete random planar maps with the topology of the sphere.
-In these articles, the authors defined the \textit{Brownian map} as a metric space as opposed to the conformal structure the two perspectives we have presented so far rely on. \end{rmk}
+In Proposition~\ref{prop:UAQS} was introduced a fundamental probabilistic object corresponding to the higher-dimensional analogue of the so-called \textit{unit area quantum sphere}, which can be defined in the two-dimensional setting through (at least) three distinct approaches: \begin{itemize} \item In his fundamental work \cite{S16}, Sheffield defined according to a limiting procedure what he called the \textit{unit area quantum sphere} and conjectured that this object should be somehow related to the limit of uniform quadrangulations.
+Later on, Duplantier, Miller and Sheffield in \cite{DMS14} provided a more explicit construction of these objects in terms of Bessel processes, and study their relationship with three key objects in the theory of random geometry: the Gaussian Free Field, the \textit{Schramm-Loewner Evolutions} and \textit{Continuum Random Trees}. \item A second approach was to consider the Liouville measures defined above by considering $Z$ conditioned on the total mass being equal to $1$.
+This is the approach we will develop here. \item Another approach (developed for instance by Le Gall \cite{LeG13} and Miermont \cite{Mie13}) was to view this object as the scaling limit of random planar maps with the topology of the sphere.
+In these articles, the authors defined the \textit{Brownian map} as a metric space as opposed to the conformal structure the two perspectives we have presented so far rely on. \end{itemize}